alexanderrich/exploration_consumption/doc/journal/paper.md

 ## Capturing present bias in exploratory choice

-As alluded to earlier, several approached have been used to study present bias in the lab.
+As alluded to earlier, several approaches have been used to study present bias in the lab.
 Many studies use monetary rewards, and offer participants various one-off choices between different quantities of money at different delays to determine their discounting curve [@myerson1995discounting].
 However,